 - Optimizing the value of the work the Development Team performs;

 - Ensuring that the Product Backlog is visible, transparent, and clear to all, and shows what the Scrum Team will work on next; and,

 - Ensuring the Development Team understands items in the Product Backlog to the level needed.

 The Product Owner may do the above work, or have the Development Team do it.
 However, the Product Owner remains accountable.

 The Product Owner is one person, not a committee.
 The Product Owner may represent the desires of a committee in the Product Backlog, but those wanting to change a Product Backlog item’s priority must address the Product Owner.

 For the Product Owner to succeed, the entire organization must respect his or her decisions.
 The Product Owner’s decisions are visible in the content and ordering of the Product Backlog.
-No one is allowed to tell the Development Team to work from a different set of requirements, and the Development Team isn’t allowed to act on what anyone else says.
+No one can force the Development Team to work from a different set of requirements.

-The Development Team consists of professionals who do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.
+The Development Team consists of professionals who do the work of delivering a potentially releasable Increment of "Done" product at the end of each Sprint.
+A "Done" increment is required at the Sprint Review.
 Only members of the Development Team create the Increment.

 Development Teams are structured and empowered by the organization to organize and manage their own work.
 The resulting synergy optimizes the Development Team’s overall efficiency and effectiveness.